THE UNFOLDING LANDSCAPE WITH DEBBIE MACKINNON & MIKE STANIFORD STANLEY,TASMANIA

 ITINERARY

-DAY 1 – SATURDAY MARCH 1 – STANLEY (7 NIGHTS)
+DAY 1 – WEDNESDAY FEBRUARY 18 – STANLEY (4 NIGHTS)

-Today after breakfast, we head off to explore the Nut.
+To start our journey, Debbie will give an introduction to the workshop, after which we head off to explore the Nut.
 As we will be drawing and painting on its plateau all day, be sure to take a stool, and your art materials, as well as plenty of water and your lunch.
 A lightweight backpack is a good idea.
-You have the choice of walking to the summit (15 mins, quite steep in parts) or taking the chairlift.
+You have the choice of walking to the summit (15 mins, quite steep in parts) or taking the chairlift.we will explore the town and harbour, stopping to paint and draw along the way.
+Each day we have a takeaway lunch, so that we can continue painting wherever we are.
+If the weather is inclement, we can return to the verandah, which has a lovely view of the town.
 (B,L)

 Today is at your leisure to be spent painting in and around Stanley, visiting the historic Highfield House (2k walk), revisiting some of the locations or developing the sketches you did yesterday in the Tarkine.
 You might like to meet, at the end of the day at the wine bar, which has tasty cheese platters and gourmet pizzas.
-(B)
+(B,L)

 INCLUSIONS:

-• 5 DAYS TUITION WITH OUR ARTIST/TUTOR DEBBIE MACKINNON
+• 6 DAYS TUITION WITH OUR ARTISTS

-• 7 X NIGHTS ACCOMMODATION IN STANLEY
+• 8 NIGHTS ACCOMMODATION IN STANLEY & CORINNA WILDERNESS VILLAGE

-• ALL BREAKFASTS & 5 LUNCHES INCLUDED
+• ALL BREAKFASTS, 8 LUNCHES & 5 DINNERS INCLUDED

 • BUS TRANSPORT TO & FROM LAUNCESTON AIRPORT